 We want to give a shoutout to WormHoleDeath for letting us review the Ren Marabou and the Berserkers and their Holy Mountain album.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

-Let’s discuss the last three sins, our thoughts on Ren Marabou and the Berserkers and their Holy Mountain album.
+Let’s discuss the last three sins of Ren Marabour and their album, Holy Mountain

 Among the tracks, we particularly enjoyed the eighth song, The Duel Of Flint And Steel.
 The music stands out with its intense and dynamic choruses from the guitar that create an epic and powerful atmosphere, making it a pure headbanging, loud anthem song you cannot help but get lost in.